An in depth knowledge of property cycles is vital for property investors.

 The opportunity stage is when the property price is stable, most investors think that this is the perfect time to buy because the prices do not appear to be increasing or decreasing.

 However, those with an in depth knowledge of the property market will know that when property prices stabilise, they are more likely to rise at this time.
-Therefore, this is not the best time to sell according to property experts.
+Therefore, this is not the best time to sell.

 During the growth stage, the property prices start to go up, vacancy rates also decrease at this time and rental prices begin to increase, investor interest rises as they start to see potential in a particular area.

-A good time to invest is half way through the growth stage.
+A good time to invest is in the first half of the growth stage.
 At the point the property prices are not too high or not too low.
 However, as the cycle moves into the peak phase investors can expect good returns.

 The cycle enters into the peak phase when more investors recognise the potential in a particular area, recognising the investment opportunities during the growth stage, the prices increase.
-At this time, the market typically increases by 20%.
+At this time, the market typically increases by north of 10%.

 The peak phase is short and intense as investors frantically take advantage of the growth stage.